Living With Ltd Terms & Conditions

-14.1 This agreement shall, unless otherwise terminated as provided in this clause 14, commence on the Order Date and shall continue for the Initial Subscription Term and, thereafter, this agreement shall be automatically renewed for successive periods of 30 days, unless a longer period is agreed between both parties upon renewal (each a Renewal Period), unless:
+14.1 This agreement shall, unless otherwise terminated as provided in this clause 14, commence on the Signature Date and shall continue for the Initial Subscription Term and, thereafter, this agreement shall be automatically renewed for successive periods of 12 months (each a Renewal Period), unless:

-(a) either party notifies the other party of termination, in writing, at least 30 days before the end of the Initial Subscription Term or any Renewal Period (unless an alternative notice period is stipulated in your Order), in which case this agreement shall terminate upon the expiry of the applicable Initial Subscription Term or Renewal Period; or
+14.1.1 either party notifies the other party of termination, in writing, at least 60 days before the end of the Initial Subscription Term or any Renewal Period, in which case this agreement shall terminate upon the expiry of the applicable Initial Subscription Term or Renewal Period; or

 and the Initial Subscription Term together with any subsequent Renewal Periods shall constitute the Subscription Term.

-(d) the Supplier shall be entitled at all times to retain and deal with the Aggregated Data, Anonymised Patient Data and Anonymised Customer Data as the Supplier sees fit and as set out under Schedule 3;
+14.6.4 the Supplier shall be entitled at all times to retain and deal with the Personal Data, Aggregated Data, Anonymised Patient Data and Anonymised Customer Data as outlined in Schedule 3 of this Agreement; and

 15. Force Majeure